Ominus-tch/Explorer/README.md

 ## TODO

 - **GUI Revamp**: Enhance the user interface to make it more visually appealing and user-friendly.
+- **Linux Suppoert**: Add support for linux or even other platforms.

 We are continuously working to improve Explorer and appreciate any feedback or suggestions you may have.
 Thank you for using Explorer!